1977 U.S. license plate

 U.S. Virgin Islands

 For most vehicle types, the U.S. Virgin Islands used 1975 plates for three years, issuing windshield stickers in 1976 and 1977 to show registration was current.
-But there were at least a few plate types that were issued annually and had an embossed 1977 year.
-I know of motorcycle plates and trailer plates, and I believe also motorcycle dealers as well as regular dealers.
-For purposes of this non-passenger set, I would prefer to have a full-sized plate when possible, so this motorcycle plate will be a placeholder until and if I can find a 1977 trailer or dealer plate.
+But there were at least a few plate types that were issued annually and had an embossed 1977 year, namely motorcycle plates and trailer plates.
+I've seen 1975 and 1978 dealer plates, but no 1976 or 1977, leading me to believe these were also three-year plates, but wondering how they showed registration was current in the "off" years.
+Windshield stickers aren't interchangeable between vehicles.
+I haven't even seen motorcycle dealer plates from that era, so I have no clue whether those were annual or not.

 U.S. Virgin Islands passenger